The AFL smashed the glass ceiling when it announced the launch of a national football league for women in 2017.

-While it will be a new frontier for women in football, they won’t be going in blind.
+While it is a new frontier for women in football, they won’t be going in blind.

-And 11 member panel of experts and players has been assembled to help the women through the establishment of the league.
+And 11-member panel of experts and players was assembled to help the women through the establishment of the league.

-AFLPA chief executive Paul Marsh, Melbourne player Lynden Dunn, director of the workplace gender equality agency Libby Lyons, and the chief executive of the Grace Papers organisation, Prue Gilbert, are part of the committee.
-The panel also consists of seven female players from across the country: Courtney Cramey, Emma King, Leah Kaslar, Bree White, Tiarna Ernst, Lauren Arnell and Maddy Collier.
+That includes AFLPA chief executive Paul Marsh, Collingwood player Lynden Dunn, director of the workplace gender equality agency Libby Lyons, and the chief executive of the Grace Papers organisation, Prue Gilbert.
+Also on the committee are seven female players from across the country: Courtney Cramey, Emma King, Leah Kaslar, Bree White, Tiarna Ernst, Lauren Arnell and Maddy Collier.

 “Our women’s football advisory committee will continue to provide guidance from a player and gender equality perspective, to ensure the league is a success and that players have strong support structures in place during and post their careers,” Marsh said.

 Any expansion of the sport into uncharted territory has to be good news, but especially when it involves women.